gamershark/LARK2022-FBHCF-Fenrir/readme.txt

 Developed by: Jacob Paccione and Christian Rodriguez

+Narrative:
-Narrative: You play as the host of the Internation Time Metting, a conference of the world's most powerful time travelers.
-On the first night of the conference, one of the guests suddenly gets killed, and now it's your job to figure out who did the deed, but also when.
+You're the host of the International Time Conference: a gathering of the world's most prestigious time travelers.
+On the first night of the conference, one of the guests is inexplicably murderized.
+Now it's your job to figure out not only who did the deed, but also when.

-Instructions: Unzip TAR file, change directory and run the game using the command ". main.sh".
-All other instructions are baked into game.
+Instructions:
+Using a compatible Sony DualShock 4 (TM) controller, press the corresponding buttons.
+You're a gamer right?
+Figure it out :D